-- 2.10.
-Due to the investment required for the capital programme the council will need to restart long-term borrowing for capital investment from 2015/16 and will also need to refinance debt in subsequent years.
-The policy established last year, to use borrowing to invest in schemes which generate an appropriate return, will also continue. - 2.11.
+- 2.9.
+Due to the investment required for the capital programme the council has had to restart long term borrowing for capital investment and will also need to refinance debt in subsequent years.
+The policy established last year, to use borrowing to invest in schemes which generate an appropriate return, will also continue. - 2.10.
 Cash balances change on a daily basis, and when in surplus provide an opportunity for short-term investments which generate interest.
 The returns are low and therefore cash balances are kept to a minimum consistent with the council's cashflow needs.
-To date the council has invested on average £19.5m in 2015/16 (£38.8m in 2014/15).
-The minimum amount invested was £9.4m (£13.2m last year) and the maximum amount invested was £28.4m (£54.5m last year) at interest rates averaging 0.44% compared to base rate 0.5%.
+However a minimum level of balances are required to ensure the council remains liquid.
+It is estimated the minimum balance required is between £5m and £10m.